orangepi-xunlong/orangepi-build/README.md

 There are others, but the most notable ones are...

-- ✅️A fairly turnkey "boot to desktop" as Official Image.
+- ✅️A fairly turnkey "boot to desktop" system as Official Image.
-- ✅️GPU/Audio and misc drivers are gradually being supported.
+- ✅️GPU/Audio and misc drivers are preinstalled.
 - ✅️Discontinuation of packages that do not move or restrict users.
-- ✅️Can be build with custom kernel(but **DO NOT change suffix**)
+- ✅️Can be build with custom kernel(but **DO NOT CHANGE SUFFIXES**)
+- ❌️Still need tweak.
-- ❌️Still WIP.
+- ❌️Still doesn't work X11,LightDM,SDDM,GDM & Wayland Only.
+- ❌️Incidentally, Console doesn't appear either.
 - ❌️Detailed operational testing.
 - ❌️not tested for NPU,GPIO,DSP as HW fuctions.
 - ❔️Should I place the prebuilt image somewhere?